KuToko/web/README.md

 # KuToko User Panel Repository

-This repository contains the user panel for the KuToko platform, built using Laravel and FilamentPHP.
+This repository contains the user panel for the KuToko platform, built using Laravel.

 ## Requirements
 - PHP 8.1 or higher